 Ms. Shailor’s field of specialization is Latin paleography and codicology, which encompasses the study of Visigothic manuscripts copied and illuminated in northern Spain in the tenth and eleventh centuries.
+She retired from teaching in Spring 2020.

 Her award-winning volume “The Medieval Book”, published by the University of Toronto Press, is in its 6th printing; among her other publications is the Catalogue of Medieval and Renaissance Manuscripts in the Beinecke Rare Book and Manuscript Library (3 vols.).
 Ms. Shailor joined Yale in 2001 as the Director of the Beinecke Rare Book and Manuscript Library; she assumed the position of Deputy Provost for the Arts in July 2003 and retired in December 2012.
 Prior to that, she was Dean of Douglass College, Professor of Classics at Rutgers University (1996–2001), and a faculty member and administrator at Bucknell University (1975–1996).